ethanweber/IncidentsDataset/README.md

  - ECCV 2020 Paper "Detecting natural disasters and damage in the wild" [here]().

 # Obtain the data
-> Note that the data is not accessible yet!
-It's undergoing sensitive content and bias analysis.
+> Note that the data is not accessible yet.
 If you have any questions or would like data access sooner than public release, please contact incidentsdataset@googlegroups.com.
-The pretrained model weights, however, are available and should work as expected.

 Download the data at [here](https://drive.google.com/drive/folders/1kPn0u6jghhaAv_1Nj7tMcPkSLkokNzTk?usp=sharing).
 The data structure is in JSON with URLs and labels.
 We provide code to download the images from URLs.
 The files are in the following form: